BHsketch/LaTensor/README.md

 run `bash src/pipeline/benchmark_polybench.sh`.

-This will run 3 hand-picked benchmarks from polybench through our pipeline.
+This will run a few hand-picked benchmarks from polybench through our pipeline.
 Then view results at `src/pipeline/build_dir/polybench/<path_to_benchmark>/stdout.log`.

 here, path_to_benchmark is any from the following list:
   \["linear-algebra/kernels/mvt/mvt",